-There are no secondary considerations that would weigh against the strong case of obviousness set forth in Grounds 1-4.
-(EX1003, ¶169-174.)
+There are no secondary considerations that would weigh against the strong case of obviousness set forth in Grounds 1-3.
+(Id., ¶¶164-169; EX1062, ¶57.)
 Secondary considerations must be tied to what is novel in the claim, indeed any secondary considerations evidence that is not "both claimed and novel in the claim" cannot be said to have a nexus to the claimed invention.
 In re Kao, 639 F.3d 1057, 1068 (Fed.
 Cir.
 2011) (emphasis modified).

 To the extent Alexion will argue that secondary considerations evidence can be derived from commercial success of its drug Soliris (the brand name of eculizumab), any such evidence must fail as evidence of nonobviousness because the use of eculizumab as a treatment for PNH was indisputably in the prior art and thus not novel in the claim.
 Several prior art publications expressly disclosed the utility of eculizumab as a treatment for PNH, including the Bell, Hillmen 2004, and Hill 2005 references.
-(See supra V.C & VIII.A.)
+(See supra V.C+VIII.A.)
 See Ormco Corp. v.
 Align Tech., Inc., 463 F.3d 1299, 1312 (Fed.
 Cir.
-2006).
-Similarly, the fact that eculizumab was not commercially approved as a treatment for PNH until March 2007 is of no moment to the secondary considerations analysis, because the use of eculizumab as a PNH therapy is undisputed prior art to the '504 patent.
+2006) ("if the feature that creates the commercial success was known in the prior art, the success is not pertinent.").
+Similarly, the fact that eculizumab was not commercially approved as a treatment for PNH until March 2007 is of no moment to the secondary considerations analysis, because the use of eculizumab as a PNH therapy is undisputed prior art to the '189 patent.
 See Novartis AG v.
 Torrent Pharms.
 Ltd., 853 F.3d 1316, 1330-31 (Fed.
 Cir.
-2017).
-(See also EX1024, 056-57; EX1003, ¶¶169-170.)
+2017) (finding the fact that Patent Owner's drug was the first to receive FDA commercial marketing approval for solid oral treatment for multiple sclerosis was not probative of nonobviousness when "[t]he treatment of multiple sclerosis with a solid oral composition ... was indisputably known in the prior art.").
+(See also EX1024, 056-57.)

-There is also no presumption of nexus, because any evidence based on Soliris sales must be due to the claimed invention specifically, not Alexion's other efforts such as marketing, and not contributions from the prior art.
-See, e.g., Prometheus

-Lab'ys, Inc. v.
+There is also no presumption of nexus, because the challenged claims, which recite only an antibody sequence as a composition of matter, are not co-extensive with the treatment of PNH.
+See Fox Factory, Inc. v.
+SRAM, LLC, 944 F.3d 1366, 1373 (Fed.
+Cir.
+2019).
+Indeed, any evidence based on Soliris sales must be due to the claimed invention specifically, not Alexion's other efforts such as marketing, and not contributions from the prior art.
+See, e.g., Prometheus Lab'ys, Inc. v.
 Roxane Lab'ys, Inc., 805 F.3d 1092, 1101 (Fed.
 Cir.
 2015); In re Huang, 100 F.3d 135, 140 (Fed.
 Cir.
 1996).
-Moreover, as explained above, Alexion has long identified the prior art Evans patent, not the challenged '504 patent, with the invention of eculizumab, and indeed sought to apply patent term extension under 35 U.S.C. § 156 for Soliris to the Evans patent.
+Moreover, as explained above, Alexion has long identified the prior art Evans patent, not the challenged '189 patent, with the invention of eculizumab, and indeed sought to apply patent term extension under 35 U.S.C. § 156 for Soliris to the Evans patent.
 (See supra V.E.)
 Given the extensive disclosures of methods of treating PNH with eculizumab having the sequence disclosed in the prior art, Alexion cannot establish that commercial success based on Soliris's product launch in 2007 is relevant.
-(EX1003, ¶170.)
+(EX1003, ¶¶164-165.)